mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `init_secret` at the output of the key schedule diagram in
 {{key-schedule}}.
 That is, if the `epoch` value in the Welcome message is `n`, then the `init_secret` value is `init_secret_[n]`.
-This allows the new member to compute the epoch secret for the next epoch (in which it is added), without revealing the secrets for the previous epoch.
+The new member can combine this init secret with the update secret transmitted in the corresponding Add message to get the epoch secret for the epoch in which it is added.
+No secrets from prior epochs are revealed to the new member.

 Since the new member is expected to process the Add message for itself, the Welcome message should reflect the state of the group